 Documents and information you'll need

 To support your application, you’ll need to provide digital documentation of your previous creative practice.
-This could include realised designs for performance, or it could be designs that could be applied to performance contexts or performance work that shows a strong interest in the creative use of design.
+This could include designs and realisations for live performance, or it could be designs that indicate your potential to develop ideas for live performance or it could be evidence of live performance that shows a clear interest in the innovative use of design.

 You can send us still images or short video clips, but we recommend using formats such as .pdf or .ppt so they can be easily viewed and shared.
 Files below 10MB can be emailed directly to the admissions team, or larger files can be shared via Dropbox or WeTransfer.
 Whatever you choose to send, please provide a short explanation of your work.
 We’ll want to discuss your work when we interview you.

 A copy of your degree certificate and transcripts, or partial transcripts if you're still studying (please submit an official English translation if necessary)